 Washing strawberries is a bit of tricky business.
 You see, strawberries are frighteningly like sponges—they tend to soak up as much water as they can get into contact with.
 The primary rule about washing strawberries is simple: wash strawberries when, and only when, you're ready to eat or cook with them.

-Washing strawberries ahead of time only introduces moisture that wasn't there before, and will make them go bad much faster.
-If you have strawberries you're not ready to eat yet, see How to Store Strawberries.
+Washing strawberries ahead of time only introduces moisture that wasn't there before and will make them go bad much faster.
+If you have strawberries you're not ready to eat yet, store them properly.

 These Berries Look Pretty Clean to Me Already...

 When, and again, only when, you're ready to eat or otherwise make use of the strawberries, put the berries in a colander and quickly rinse them with cool water.
 This is enough to get any dust off of them.
 Then spread the strawberries in a single layer on a clean kitchen towel or layers of paper towels and pat them dry, as quickly as possible.
 They are now ready to hull, slice, or otherwise serve and use.

 If it's rained recently and the strawberries you've bought or picked have actual dirt on them, go ahead and fill a sink or large bowl with cool water and swish the strawberries around in the bowl until they're clean.
 Lift the strawberries out of the water (leaving any dirt or grit behind) and lay them in a single layer on a clean kitchen towel or layers of paper towels, pat them dry, and proceed with your strawberry eating or strawberry recipe.